 Typical installation costs of cavity wall insulation vary depending on the size of your home.
 But whether you live in a large detached house or small flat, you should be able to make back the installation cost in 5 years or less due to the yearly energy bill savings you will make.
 You can find more estimates of costs and savings on the Energy Savings Trust website.

 Solid wall insulation:

-If your home was built before the 1920s, its external walls are probably solid walls.
+If your home was built before the 1920s, its external walls are probably solid.
 Solid walls can be insulated though – either from the inside or the outside.
 This will cost more than insulating a standard cavity wall, but the savings on your heating bills will be bigger too.

-Typical installation costs on a typical semi-detached of solid wall insulation can vary with around £13,000 (External wall insulation) and around £7,400 (Internal wall insulation).
-Costs could be reduced by carrying out the work at the same time as other home improvements or by not tackling the whole house at once.
-A typical semi-detached house might reach an annual saving in energy bill by up to £260.
+Typical installation costs for a typical semi-detached house are roughly £13,000 for external wall insulation and £7,400 for internal wall insulation.
+These costs could be reduced when carrying out the work alongside other home improvements or by tackling the house in stages.
+A typical semi-detached house might reach an annual saving in energy bills by up to £260.

-There is more information available on external and internal insulation for solid walls on the Energy Saving Trust website.
+More information is available on the Energy Saving Trust website.

 Simple Energy Advice have information on insulating party walls (walls shared by you and a neighbour).